Fortune Magazine has just released 2017 versions of their well-known lists: Fortune 500 and Fortune Global 500 by country.

 (For those who are curious about the difference between these two lists: Global 500 lists top companies from all over the world whereas Fortune 500 is exclusive to USA companies only)

-As we have the latest data for top 500 global companies now, we wanted to make an analysis with some visualization.
-First, let’s put all these companies in a world heat map to see which countries have the most companies in Global 500 list:
+As we have the latest data for the top 500 global companies now, we wanted to make an analysis with some visualization.
+First, let’s put all these companies in a world heat map to see which countries have the most companies in the Global 500 list:

 Number of Fortune 500 Companies Per Country – Heat Map Visualization

 This Fortune Global 500 map analysis is automatically created by World Heat Map Generator Template.
 It is interesting to see the business distribution all over the world in a geographic heat map like this.
 (If you want to make similar heat maps, you can check our Geographic Heat Map Generators)

 Let’s look at the data from another perspective: Revenues.
 Above, we have visualized the number of fortune 500 companies but there may be a few companies which make quite high revenues.
 Let’s check with another heat map:

 Total Revenue Distribution of Fortune 500 Companies per Country